Let's talk Great Danes

 History of the breed

 For a breed with such a long history, it’s not surprising that the Great Dane’s origins are not always clear.
-Images from Egyptian tombs suggest they may have existed for thousands of years.
-Mastiff- and greyhound-like breeds, as well as an extinct German hunting dog (the Bullenbeisser), are thought to feature in Great Danes’ ancestry.
+There are images from Egyptian tombs that suggest Great Danes have existed for thousands of years.
+Mastiff- and greyhound-like breeds, as well as the extinct German hunting dog, the Bullenbeisser, are thought to feature in the Great Dane’s ancestry.

-What is certain is that the precursors to modern Great Danes were prized as wild boar hunters, as well as guard dogs in medieval Germany.
+Great Danes were prized as wild boar hunters as well as guard dogs in Medieval Germany.
 When the breed first came to the United Kingdom, the dogs were known as German boarhounds.

-In the 19th century several similar varieties were classified together under a new name — Deutsche Dogge.
-How that became Great Dane in English is not clear, but to complicate matters further it may have been via the translation of a French name given to the breed: Le Grand Danois.
+In the 19th century, several similar varieties were classified together under the new name Deutsche Dogge.
+How that became Great Dane in English is not clear, but to complicate matters further, it may have been via the translation of a French name given to the breed: Le Grand Danois.

 From head to tail